seb-pg/meta_puzzles/README.md

 <b><u>cs/*</u></b>

-The solutions in C#, ported from C++ (mostly complete, 2 solutions missing).
+The solutions using C#, ported from C++ (mostly complete, 2 solutions missing).

 The solutions provided are passing all Meta's tests on their website.
-Meta's basic tests and some additional are also provided in the source code..
+Meta's basic tests and some additional are also provided in the source code.

 Solutions l4_conveyor_chaos and l4_mathematical_art are missing because C# does not provided a log(n) equivalent of [C\++] std::lower_bound for [C\++] std::set or std::map equivalents.